MYTH #1: Solar panels require more energy to manufacture than they produce in their lifetime.

 MYTH #4: I will store the excess energy I generate in batteries.

 FACT: Nearly all modern solar panel systems are grid tied which means they’re connected to the conventional electricity grid.
 Your system generates power during the day and excess is fed back into the grid through a system called net metering.
 When this happens, your meter spins backwards and your utility company credits you for that power.
 At night or on overcast days, you’ll use grid power, but you don’t generally get charged for it because of all the credit you’ve generated.
 This grid tied method tends to be the most convenient for homeowners.
-Batteries are an option for those who really want them, but they’re expensive, bulky, and have to be replaced every five to ten years.
+Battery Energy Storage systems are an additional option to store and manage your excess electricity and power your home during blackouts.

 MYTH #5: When the power goes out, my home is still powered by solar.